About Parks and Recreation

 POWELL TOWNSHIP TRAILS UPDATES:

-A complete and interactive map with the most current trail conditions is available at Noquemanon Trail Network.
+Trail maps are available at Noquemanon Trail Network.
 Powell Township’s trails are part of this network.
 Additionally, a trails traffic report is available here.

 PARKS AND RECREATION IS LOOKING FOR MEMBERS AND VOLUNTEERS!